Reaffirming a Challenge to Bohmian Mechanics: A bidirectional Bohmian model

 As an application of this model, we consider the dwell time.
 The dwell time in the evanescent region can be obtained in two ways.
-In standard quantum mechanics, one defines
+In standard quantum mechanics, it is defined as the density integrated over the region divided by the incident flux \citep{ha89,la94,le90}: